-Improving Our Ecosystem By Building The Largest Industrial Scale Nursery Reef.
+Improving Our Ecosystem By Building The Largest Industrial Scale Nursery Reef in the World.

 RGV REEF is located 12 miles north of the South Padre Island jetties and within state territorial waters, it covers 1650 acres.
 It is by far the largest Reef off the Texas coast and has the most material.